 There are two main types of compost bins: stationary and tumblers.

-- Tumbling composters are sealed containers that can be rotated to mix the compost.
+- Tumbling composters are sealed containers that can be rotated to mix the composting materials.
 They are elevated on a stand and typically have a handle, which makes turning the contents a quick and effortless job.
 Though smaller than stationary bins, tumbling bins are popular for their efficient design, which helps decomposition occur very quickly.

 The type of bin you choose will depend on how much work you want to do, how much organic material you have, and how fast you want to create compost.
 If you have a lot of yard debris and you don’t mind manually turning the compost pile every once in a while, then a stationary bin will work for you.
 If you need compost fast and don’t want to bother with a pitchfork, a compost tumbler is probably your better bet.

 Compost bins are cylindrical, rectangular, square, or pyramid-shaped.
-In most cases, bin shape will be determined by the style of composter you intend to purchase and what fits in your yard.
+In most cases, bin shape will be determined by the style of composter you intend to purchase and what fits best in your yard.
 If you’re tight on space, square/rectangular bins fit snugly into corners.

 Stationary compost bins can go either in the shade or sun, depending on how fast you want the composting process to go.
 The sun helps increase the temperature, so the bacteria and fungi work faster.
 Tumblers or smaller bins can be moved to any part of your yard or home as needed.